Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 and a RESUME-ALL after receiving a source directory update.

 vaconsumer-TsFrag-001:  Alter VAConsumer to accept -bufSize and -fillSize as inputs.
 The bufSize is the size of buffer requested by getBuffer().
-The fillSize is is the number of bytes written.
+The fillSize is the number of bytes written.
 For example, if bufSize is 1000 and fillSize is 900, then the VAConsumer gets a buffer of 1000 bytes but only writes 900 bytes before sending.
 The filled buffer is sent to the provider/ads in fragments if larger than max fragment size.
 This code change fills the buffer with "1, 2, 3....255" and repeats this pattern of data